Get FREE access to pro marketing tools

 See the video below to see smart automation in action:

-Most of time time, your specific followers have a defining trait.
+Most of the time, your specific followers have a defining trait.

 When you begin to have a decent following, posting content that’s outside the interests of your followers is probably going to generate fewer Likes than posting content that captures the attention of your followers.

-For example, if you have built an Instagram page around the topic of fitness, then suddenly uploading a post about how to repair your bike isn’t going to get as many Likes as a post about fitness.
+For example, imagine you have built an Instagram page around the topic of fitness.
+Then suddenly uploading a post about how to repair your bike isn’t going to get as many Likes as a post about fitness.

 Instagram has gone on the record to say that it gives comments more weight than Likes in terms of engagement.

-With that in mind, don’t neglect getting more comments on your posts in your pursuit to get more Likes, as more comments can indirectly generate more Likes and vice-versa.
+With that in mind, don’t neglect to get more comments on your posts in your pursuit to get more Likes!
+As more comments can indirectly generate more Likes and vice-versa.